 Notice that I said “that produce discomfort” for all three?
 The key here for me is that you should not work through discomfort or a “pinch” with impingement.

-A “pinch” is impingement of a sensitive structure!
+A “pinch” is the impingement of a sensitive structure!

 Treating Primary Versus Secondary Shoulder Impingement